 Each year the Library and the Iowa Department for the Blind honors their volunteers with the Elizabeth Perowsky Volunteer Program.
-This year’s theme was Volunteers Help Tell Our Story and was held virtually using Zoom rather than in-person on Thursday, April 22nd.
+This year’s theme was Our Volunteer Take the Prize and was held virtually using Zoom rather than in-person on Friday, April 22nd.
 Despite a difficult and complicated year, the library accomplished so much by continuing and expanding services and programs which could not have been done without the help of our volunteers.

 During the program, the Friends of the Library presented the library with their annual contribution in the amount of $12,000.00.
 Throughout the year the Friends raise funds through memberships and events which is then given to the library.
 These funds are essential to the success of many library programs such as; the Iowa Regional Braille Challenge, year round youth programming, the new youth library space, the purchase of a 3D printer, additions to the library’s collection and so much more.
 The library would like to thank the Friends of the Library for their constant support, advocacy and commitment.
 For more information about the Friends of the Library http://www.iafriendslibraryfortheblind.org/

 As part of the Elizabeth Perowsky Volunteer program we honor volunteers who have gone above and beyond throughout the year to assist and support the library.